 Who doesn’t enjoy eating?
 Meals are one of the great pleasures of life, and one of the reasons to move to a community is to enjoy delicious, chef-prepared meals without having to lift a finger.
 Many communities will have several dining venues on site and are staffed by professionally trained chefs and restaurant staff.
 Check to see how meals are prepared – are they made from scratch with fresh, locally sourced ingredients?
 How do they deal with dietary and nutritional needs?
 How often does the menu change?
 If possible, treat yourself to a meal at the community to really get a “taste” for what life is like.

 There are many different things to consider when you or a loved one are searching for an independent living community, and these five questions above only scratch the surface.
-Samantha suggests thinking about the search like you would buying a home.
+Beth suggests thinking about the search like you would buying a home.
 “First, you want to write out your needs – the things you absolutely must have in order to live there.
 Second, write out your wants – the nice-to-haves that will make life great.
 Then, after you’ve searched for communities that meet both your needs and wants, go on a tour to see what it’s like for yourself.
 If you’re lucky, you’ll step into a place that just feels like home … and you’ll have found the perfect place for you.”

 Discover the Difference at Park Place of Elmhurst

 Park Place of Elmhurst is a different kind of retirement community – you’ll enjoy a lifestyle unlike any you’ve experienced.
 A lifestyle that is maintenance-free with lots of helpful services and remarkable amenities with engaging neighbors just outside your door – all backed by Providence Life Services, a Christian-based organization that’s been a trusted name in Chicago-area senior living for more than a century.